When Mindful Eating Isn’t Enough

 Mediators that get released are the key event that leads to every negative effect that you suffer.
 These mediators create inflammation and leave you feeling AWFUL!

-“How will testing for food sensitivities help me get better?”
+“How will MRT food sensitivity testing help me get better?”

 When your immune system reacts to something you eat, symptoms may be delayed for up to 72 – 96 hours.
 You may eat something that you think is fine because you don’t notice an immediate reaction.
 However, reacting to something on Thursday that you ate on Monday will make it hard to pinpoint the problematic food.